North Korean won: Banknotes

-The first banknotes of "North Korea" were issued in 1945 by the Soviet-backed provisional government above the 38th parallel.
+The first banknotes of issued by a Northern partition of Korea were issued in 1945 by the Soviet-backed provisional government above the 38th parallel.
 These were in denominations of 1, 5, 10, and 100 won.
 These were discontinued shortly after Soviet forces withdrew and recognized the newly independent state.

 First won

 This currency was issued in all-banknote form, with the first banknotes of this issue in denominations of 15, 20, and 50 chon along with 1, 5, 10 and 100 won in 1947.
 The chon notes had stylized art designs, while the won denominations were fairly uniform in design, featuring a farmer and a worker standing together and holding the symbolic tools.
 This currency was later revalued in 1959 at a rate of one new won to 100 old won to curb the inflation that had occurred as a result of the Korean War.